fneb/netfra-eleventyone/src/site/index.md

 - Technical consulting for corporate IT systems
 - Business IT strategy consulting
 - Enterprise Architecture review and planning
-- Programme, Project, Product management, with a focus on Agile methodologies
+- Programme, Project, Product management and planning, with a focus on Agile methodologies
 - Developing and delivering training